Question of the Week

 The patient's current parathyroid hormone level is 5 pg/mL (reference range, 10–60); his 25-hydroxyvitamin D level is 29 ng/mL (20–80); and his 1,25-dihydroxyvitamin D level is 22 pg/mL (25–45).

-In addition to intravenous rehydration, which one of the following treatments is the most appropriate option for this patient?
+After volume expansion with normal saline, which one of the following treatments is the most appropriate option for this patient?